 During the game an official game controller/referee box will be used.
 It uses UDP to broadcast information to the robots like elapsed time, current score, game state (ready, set, playing, finished) and the robot-specific penalized state.
 The source code is open.
+Teams have to be able to use the referee box in order to respect the rules.
 To encourage teams to use the referee box, 15 seconds advantage is given to teams using the referee box in any stoppage of the game.